-Viewing the DCS-6620 Remotely
+Viewing the DCS-6620G Remotely

-Using the DCS-6620 with an Internet Browser
+Using the DCS-6620G with an Internet Browser

-If you are following this manual in the order it is presented, you should now have an operating DCS-6620 PTZ Internet Camera configured with the Installer program.
+If you are following this manual in the order it is presented, you should now have an operating DCS-6620G 802.11g PTZ Internet Camera configured with the Installer program.
 You also have installed the IP surveillance software from the CD.
-This section of the manual will deal with using the PTZ Internet Camera in two parts:
+This section of the manual will deal with using the 802.11g PTZ Internet Camera in two parts:

-- Using the DCS-6620 with an Internet browser and accessing the screens to control and monitor the camera. - Using the IP surveillance software with the DCS-6620.
+- Using the DCS-6620G with an Internet browser and accessing the screens to control and monitor the camera. - Using the IP surveillance software with the DCS-6620G.

-Open your Internet Explorer Web browser and enter the IP address for your PTZ Internet Camera.
-An example address is 192.168.0.120, but your address may differ.
+Open your Internet Explorer Web browser and enter the IP address for your 802.11g PTZ Internet Camera.

+In the example, this address is 192.168.0.120.
+Your address may differ.